SanderFlooris/tailwind-4-gitignore-testcase/README.md

 5. `yarn dev`

 ## How to trigger the bug?
-Once you've followed the setup steps, it should already be triggerd.
+Once you've followed the setup steps, it should already be triggered.

-To show that it's specifically the combination of the glob paht with a gitignore, follow the instructions at `./src/app.css`.
+To show that it's specifically the combination of the glob path with a gitignore, follow the instructions at `./src/app.css`.